uodatascience/ML-CrashCourse/docs/02-Regularized_Regression_in_caret.md

 ## Joining, by = "word"
 ```

-Let's do some sentiment analysis, since that seems like it will definitely be relevant.
+Okay, now that we have  cleaned up text data for the wine descriptions, let's extract some features from the descriptions.
+We can use sentiment analysis. since that seems like it will definitely be relevant.
 Sentiment analysis is intended to extract the emotional tone of a text, and in this case, will basically give us a score corresponding to how poisitive and negative each word is.
 We'll leave it at sentiment analysis for the sake of time.

+We'll do sentiment analysis using tidytext, and the "afinn" sentiment dictionary.
+This dictionary has a set of words with a continuous sentiment score (from -3, to +3; neutral point of 0).
+We can use it to get sentiment scores by using `inner_join()`, which basically keeps all columns, but only rows shared by the two dataframes; in this case, only words that are in both our descriptions data AND the sentiment dictionary will be kept, and columns for id, word, and sentiment score.
+Then, we'll summarize across words to get a sentiment score for each wine's description (wine being tracked with id).
+This will leave us with a dataframe with id and sentiment score (since the words are shared between the two dataframes)

 ```r
 description_sentiment <- wine_text_expand %>%